ut-issl/s2e-documents/Specifications/Component/Propulsion/Spec_SimpleThruster.md

         +  Parameters for a/multiple thruster(s)

 3. how to use
-    - Set the parameters writen in `Thruster.ini` by `InitSimpleThruster.cpp`.
+    - Set the parameters written in `Thruster.ini` by `InitSimpleThruster.cpp`.
         + Users can set multiple thrusters.
     - Create an instance by `SimpleThruster` function.
     - Add `calc_thrust` function to `GenerateForce_b()` in `SatComponents` class and `calc_torque` function to `GenerateTorque_b()` in `SatComponents` class
-        + `calc_torque` function requires a position of spacecraft's mass center as an argument.
+        + `calc_torque` function requires a position of the spacecraft's mass center as an argument.
     - When a thruster is open, set the duty to 1 by `set_duty(1)` function.
         + Users can set duty to the value between 0 and 1.